MathieuDutSik/polyhedral_common/src_latt/README.md

 Lattice Delaunay
 ----------------

-The enumeration of Delaunay polytopes is an important geometric problem.
+The enumeration of Delaunay polytopes is an important geometric problem for various stuff.

+Program:
+  * **LATT_MPI_ComputeDelaunay** for computing the Delaunay polytopes in MPI framework.

 References for computing the Delaunay of a lattice:
-  * Mathieu Dutour Sikirić, Achill Schürmann, Frank Vallentin, Complexity and algorithms for computing Voronoi cells of lattices, preprint at arxiv:0804.0036, Mathematics of Computation 78 (2009) 1713--1731
+  * Mathieu Dutour Sikirić, Achill Schürmann, Frank Vallentin, Complexity and algorithms for computing Voronoi cells of lattices, [preprint at arxiv:0804.0036](https://arxiv.org/abs/0804.0036), Mathematics of Computation 78 (2009) 1713--1731

 Iso-Delaunay domains
 --------------------

 For a T-space, we want to enumerate the iso-Delaunay domains inside of it.

+Program:
+* **LATT_MPI_Lattice_IsoDelaunayDomain** for running the enumeration by using MPI parallelism.

 References:
   * Achill Schürmann, Mathieu Dutour Sikirić, Frank Vallentin, A generalization of Voronoi's reduction theory and its application, preprint at arxiv:0601084, Duke Mathematical Journal 142 (2008) 127--164